– National Storytelling Week + Spring: private parties, Devon + Gloucestershire

 – C S Lewis Festival, Belfast: workshops + performances honouring the creator of Narnia: The Door Into Narnia and Tales from the Shadowlands

 – Upstairs Downstairs commissioned performance at Holst Birthplace Museum for Cheltenham Literature Festival.
-Promenade show starting in tiny basement kitchen, concluding in red gothic drawing room.
+Promenade show starts in a tiny basement kitchen, concluding in a red gothic drawing room.
 Gustav Holst’s ‘The Planets’ suite was one of my teen favourites, so this was a pleasure to do.
 I mixed local stories – Holst walked impressive distances up into the Cotswold villages from Cheltenham – and further flung tales reflecting his work + travels

 – Another good night at Brewhouse Theatre studio (Taunton, Somerset) with After Dark